-Under USBA, contributions are recognized as additions to Fund Balance when an invoice is issued to the donor.
-Grants are recognized as deductions to the Fund Balance when approved by the Bank, regardless of whether any donor-imposed conditions or restrictions exist and may be reflected in the special purpose financial statements sooner than under GAAP.
+- Under USBA, contributions are recognized as additions to Fund balance when an invoice is issued to a donor. - Grants are recognized as deductions to the Fund balance when approved by the Bank, regardless of whether any donor-imposed conditions or restrictions exist, and may be reflected in the special purpose financial statements sooner than under GAAP.